What are fish oils?

 What dose should I take for arthritis?

-Research suggests the dose needed to reduce joint inflammation in rheumatoid arthritis is 2.7 grams of omega-3 (EPA plus DHA) daily.
-This dose usually requires approximately either:
+Research suggests the dose needed to reduce joint inflammation in rheumatoid arthritis is 2.7 grams of omega-3 fats (EPA plus DHA) daily.
+It should be noted that 1000 mg fish oil capsules will usually only contain between 300 mg and 400 mg of omega 3 fats (EPA + DHA).
+Always check the label first but if this is the case the dose usually requires approximately either:

-- nine to 14 standard 1000mg fish oil capsules or five to seven capsules of a fish oil concentrate per day, or
+- 9 to 14 standard 1000mg fish oil capsules or five to seven capsules of a fish oil concentrate per day, or

 How long will it take to notice an effect?